I use many different video software applications and services to record videos on my PC and stream live to YouTube and other platforms such as Twitch.

-I started using Restream actively in 2019.
-I use it to stream to Twitter, Facebook, YouTube, Twitch, Mixer and more.
-That means my single video is sent to many different platforms.
+I started using Restream actively in 2019 to stream to Twitter, Facebook, YouTube, Twitch and more.
+That means my live stream is sent to many different platforms.

 It does occasionally drop from time to time, and you do have to drop your video bitrate to ensure it works on all platforms, but Restream is a useful platform that has many benefits.

 Billing themselves as the ultimate streamer platform, StreamElements builds upon OBS by adding many additional live streaming tools such as chat bots, overlays and windows to display comments and activity.